yzhao80/Batch_correction_by_PCs/README.md

-# Batch Correction by PCA
+# Batch Correction by PCs

 This repository provides R workflows for capturing and adjusting hidden covariates in RNA-seq differential gene expression analysis using principal components (PCs) derived from residualized expression data.